-- Providing a certain credit to designated financial institutions at the occurrence of crises certified by the competent ministers, such as domestic or international financial disorder, large-scale natural disasters, and other similar events. - Providing loans to designated financial institutions based on the Low Carbon Investment Promotion Act, the Industrial Competitiveness Enhancement Act, and the Act on Promotion of Developing/Supplying and Introducing Systems Making Use of Specified Advanced Information Communication Technologies.
+- Providing a certain credit to designated financial institutions at the occurrence of crises certified by the competent ministers, such as domestic or international financial disorder, large-scale natural disasters, and other similar events. - Providing loans to designated financial institutions based on the Low Carbon Investment Promotion Act, etc.

-Overview of the Micro Business and Individual Unit
+Overview of the Micro Business and Individual Unit Overview of the Micro Business and Individual Unit